xtitanium322/MonoGame-2DEditor/README.md

 bin files are serialized objects xml files are serialized editable files designed to create/update user interface and worlds png files are assets and output examples

+Please read the wiki page for more info